kaiba-tech/kaiba/docs/introduction.md

 For input2.json the first if statement is false and no value change.
 The second if statement is true so value is changed to `boring-type-two`.
 The third if statement is false so no value change.
 The last if statement checks if the value is `not` `funky_type` which is true, so the value is changed to `junk`.

-You can even add if statements for every `mapping` object you add into `mappings` so this can handle some quite complicated condition with multiple values.
+You can even add if statements for every `DataFetcher` object you add into `data_fetchers` so this can handle some quite complicated condition with multiple values.

 !!!
 Note
     If statements on `array` and `object` values behave a bit differently.
 Have a look in the [configuration](../configuration)